XML RSS

 Shotgun Clause

 Not all transactions occur because of death or disruption.
 Sometimes one party wants to acquire another's interest.
 Here, a shotgun clause is sometimes included to try to ensure a fair price.
-One shareholder offers shares for sale at a price... the others can accept that price or reject it, in which case the potential vendor must buy at the price the shares were offered for sale.
+One shareholder offers shares for sale at a price... the others can accept that price or reject it, in which case the potential buyer must buy at the price the shares were offered for sale.

 Suppose there is an active shareholder, involved in managing the business, and an inactive one who has inherited shares.
 They disagree.
 The inactive one wishes to "sell out"... if inactive offers a price that is too high, active rejects it and the agreement forces inactive to buy out active at the high price.
 Of course, if inactive offers at a price that is too low, active will be happy to snap up the interest!
 From the other side, if active tries to buy out inactive and offers too low in order to get a bargain, inactive can reject the offer and force active to sell to him at the low price that was offered.